 - The 2nd part of the Time Bokan OVA in 1993 involves the Dorombo Gang from Yatterman invading a city populated by other Tatsunoko Production characters, and who should show to stop them but the Science Ninja Team Gatchaman, Casshern, Hurricane Polymar, and Tekkaman?

-- Digimon Xros Wars: The Young Hunters Leaping Through Time has one in its final few episodes.
+- Digimon Xros Wars: The Young Hunters Leaping Through Time has one in its final few episodes, which saw the return of all the leaders and various other members of all previous Digimon-teams.

 - Disaster Movie can be seen as this, with various movies crossing over as the end of the world occurs.

-- The Avengers movie in 2012 is a crisis crossover for all Marvel Studios movies starting with 2008's Iron Man.
+- The Avengers (2012) is a crisis crossover for all Marvel Studios movies starting with 2008's Iron Man.
 However, this was the plan from the very start, as it was first set up in The Stinger of Iron Man and just building with each new film released in the next three years.

 - Eugene Sue's 3rd major novel Mysteries Of A People in it's final chapter brings the Hero of his First Rodolph into the story as well as the villain of his second (An Evil Jesuit) to do battle with each other.